CoScale/docs/_docs_agent/plugins/apache.md

 Other examples of log formats that will work:`
 `%V %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%!400{User-agent}i\" %X %I %O %q %D`

+### Active checks

+This plugin can be configured to perform a HTTP GET on your Apache.
+This active monitoring allows us to calculate the uptime of the service and the response time of the provided URL.

+A full URL (eg. `http://localhost/test_page.php`) should be provided.

 ## Events

 * Service state